Bachelor's Degree Graduated from an approved school of nursing. (Required)

 - Basic Life Support for Healthcare Provider (BLS) (Required)

-- Contribute to Magnet re-designation as evidenced by independent updating of professional profile and initiation of council involvement, committees, task forces and/or community outreach.
+- Contribute to Magnet re-designation as evidenced by independent involvement or leadership in: committees, task forces and/or community outreach.

-- Communicate to reflect development of plan of care and ability to advocate to meet patients' needs.
+- Communication reflects development of plan of care and ability to advocate to meet patients’ needs; makes suggestions for resolution of system issues.

-- Independently initiate escalation of issues utilizing chain of command.
+- Role model procedures for escalation of issues; utilize chain of command.

-- Show proper use of the currently identified hand off processes.
+- Demonstrate proper use of identified hand off processes; follow up on inconsistent practice related to handoff.

-- Show a collegial and respectful relationship with healthcare team.
+- Demonstrate a collegial and respectful relationship with peers, physicians and other departments.

-- Participate to implement change and support management decisions.
+- Take the lead in implementing change and support management decisions.

 - Role model behavior that reflects empathy, concern and a desire to help others.

-- Maintain regulatory requirements e.g. license, BLS, independently.
+- Independently maintain regulatory requirements e.g. license, BLS.

-- Model professional review of peers through timely participation in evaluations.
+- Engage in active review of peers giving constructive feedback through timely participation in evaluations.

-- Seek out opportunities to participate in enhancing departmental goals by ensuring adherence to national safety standards and service excellence standards; support advancement of education and certification as well.
+- Role model adherence to national safety standards and service excellence standards; champion advancement of education and certification.

-- Utilize resources as needed and know when to escalate to next level.
+- Serve as a resource as needed and know when to escalate to next level.

-- Utilize assessment data gathered from patient and family to ensure completion of data base and plan of care within identified timeframes.
+- Analyze assessment data gathered from patient and family to ensure completion of database and plan of care within identified timeframes working in collaboration with the radiology and anesthesia teams.

-- Model clinical skills with complex patients that reflect analysis of patient status and appropriate interventions.
+- Role model excellent clinical skills with complex patients; care reflects analysis of patient status and appropriate interventions related to sedation activities and recovery phases.

 - Documentation exemplifies adherence to the highest standards of practice.

-- Anticipate and proactively plan for educational needs verified with patient and family throughout the hospital/outpatient stay and prior to discharge.
+- Anticipate and proactively plan for educational needs; verify with patient and family throughout the hospital/outpatient stay and prior to discharge.

-- Role model organizational skills, adjust for changes and is able to complete assignment on time.
+- Excel in organizational skills, adjust for changes and be able to complete assignment on time to facilitate the scheduled patients efficiently.

-- Model caring in all encounters with patient and family as evidenced by feedback from parents and an increase in patient satisfaction scores.
+- Role model caring in all encounters with patient and family as evidenced by feedback from parents and an increase in patient satisfaction scores.

-- Identify ways to improve operations through quality improvement and assist in implementation of solutions.
+- Initiate ways to improve operations through quality improvement and implement related solutions.

 - Anticipate and responds to customer needs; follows up until needs are met